What's Really In Your Groceries, Your Toothpaste, Your Bottled Water?

 Next unlock

-The studies that run this cycle depend on how many members join.
-Every new member moves us closer to running a third study — and more members means more questions the whole community gets answered, including the ones you care about most.
+The studies that run this season depend on how many members join.
+Every new member moves us closer to running a third study.
+More members also means more of the questions you care about actually get tested.

 Members vote on which ones run.
 Highest demand advances first.